Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/v2/02-dhcp-services.md

 ## Root Cause

-DHCP failed due to an interaction between existing Layer 2 security controls and DHCP relay:
+The issue was caused by the interaction between DHCP Snooping and DHCP relay:

-- DHCP Snooping trust boundaries were incorrectly applied
+- DHCP Snooping trust boundaries were incorrectly defined
-- Legitimate DHCP responses were being dropped on untrusted paths
+- DHCP server responses were dropped when traversing untrusted interfaces
-- Option 82 (relay information) insertion caused incompatibility with the DHCP server
+- Option 82 insertion modified DHCP packets, causing incompatibility with the DHCP server

+This resulted in clients being unable to complete the DHCP DORA process.

 ---

-## Fix
+## Resolution

-The working solution:
+The issue was resolved by correcting trust boundaries and disabling Option 82 insertion.

 ```cisco
 no ip dhcp snooping information option
 ```

-AND:
+Final design:

-- Trust only uplinks + DHCP server path
+- Only uplinks and DHCP server-facing interfaces are trusted
-- Keep client ports untrusted
+- All client access ports remain untrusted
+- DHCP Snooping enabled only on relevant VLANs
+- Option 82 disabled to ensure compatibility with DHCP relay

+This restored full DHCP functionality without removing Layer 2 security controls.

 ---